zchee/golang-wiki/Mobile.md

 $ gomobile bind -target=android golang.org/x/mobile/example/bind/hello
 ```

-The command above will generate an aar that is importable by your IDE.
+The command above will generate an [aar](http://tools.android.com/tech-docs/new-build-system/aar-format)  that can be importable by your IDE.

 ### Building an deploying to iOS